 OLL Pack 370

-I am a developer for Our Lady of Lourdes Boy Scout Pack 370.
+I designed and developed a small ecommerce site for Our Lady of Lourdes Boy Scout Pack 370.
 OLL Pack 370 needed a way to have online sales for their fall/winter fundraiser selling Christmas greenery.
-The eCommerce solution I developed for them utilizes PayPal as the payment gateway.
+The ecommerce solution I developed for them utilizes PayPal as the payment gateway.
 Since the Pack uses ScoutManage to host their site, I had to host my solution remotely and use an iFrame on the ScoutManage CMS page.
 The fundraiser is only available in the fall.

 Visit www.ollpack370.com for more information and to view the fundraiser when it is in season.